 (f) the Goods differ from the Goods Specification as a result of changes made to ensure they comply with Applicable Law;

-5.6 Except as provided in this clause 5, the Supplier shall have no liability to the Customer in respect of the Goods’ failure to comply with any warranty or guarantee passed down to it in accordance with clause 5.1.
+4.6 Except as provided in this clause 4, the Supplier shall have no liability to the Customer in respect of the Goods’ failure to comply with any Third-Party Warranty.

-5.7 The terms of these Conditions shall apply to any repaired or replacement Goods supplied by the Supplier under clause 5.4.
+4.7 The terms of this clause 4 shall apply to any repaired or replacement Goods supplied by the Supplier under clause 4.4.

-6.2 Title to the Goods shall not pass to the Customer until the Supplier receives payment in full (in cash or cleared funds) for the Goods and any other goods that the Supplier has supplied to the Customer in respect of which payment has become due, in which case title to the Goods shall pass at the time of payment of all such sums.
+5.2 Title to the Goods shall not pass to the Customer until the Supplier receives payment in full (in cleared funds) for the Goods and any other goods that the Supplier has supplied to the Customer in respect of which payment has become due, in which case title to the Goods shall pass at the time of payment of all such sums.